carodriguezama/FPGA/README.md

 ## Repository Structure

-This repository only includes the verilog files for the projects.
+This repository includes the complete file.
+The main Verilog code can be found within each folder.

 ## Tools Used